Govcraft/acton-ern/README.md

   ## Conclusion

-  The `akton-arn` crate is an essential component of the Akton framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.
+  The `akton-eid` crate is an essential component of the Akton framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.

   For more information, visit [Akton's Github](https://github.com/GovCraft/akton-framework).